Descend or Rewind? Stochastic Gradient Descent Unlearning: Abstract

 \section{Abstract}

 Machine unlearning algorithms aim to remove the impact of selected training data from a model without the computational expenses of retraining from scratch.
 Two such algorithms are ``Descent-to-Delete" (D2D) and ``Rewind-to-Delete" (R2D), full-batch gradient descent algorithms that are easy to implement and satisfy provable unlearning guarantees.
 In particular, the stochastic version of D2D is widely implemented as the ``finetuning" unlearning baseline, despite lacking theoretical backing on nonconvex functions.
-In this work, we prove $(\epsilon, \delta)$ certified unlearning guarantees for \textit{stochastic} R2D and D2D for strongly convex, convex, and nonconvex loss functions, by analyzing unlearning through the lens of disturbed or biased gradient systems, which may be contracting, semi-contracting, or expansive respectively.
-Our argument relies on optimally coupling the random behavior of the unlearning and retraining trajectories, resulting in a \textit{probabilistic} sensitivity bound that can be combined with a novel \textit{relaxed Gaussian mechanism} to achieve $(\epsilon, \delta)$ unlearning.
-We determine that D2D can yield tighter guarantees for strongly convex functions compared to R2D by relying on contraction to a unique global minimum.
-However, unlike D2D, R2D can achieve unlearning in the convex and nonconvex setting because it draws the unlearned model closer to the retrained model by reversing the accumulated disturbances.
+In this work, we prove $(\varepsilon, \delta)$ certified unlearning guarantees for \textit{stochastic} R2D and D2D for strongly convex, convex, and nonconvex loss functions, by analyzing unlearning through the lens of disturbed or biased gradient systems, which may be contracting, semi-contracting, or expansive respectively.
+Our argument relies on optimally coupling the random behavior of the unlearning and retraining trajectories, resulting in a sensitivity bound that holds \textit{in expectation} that yields $(\varepsilon, \delta)$ unlearning.
+We determine that D2D can yield tighter guarantees for strongly convex functions, but R2D is more appropriate for convex and nonconvex functions.
+Finally, we compare the algorithms empirically, demonstrating the strengths and weaknesses of each approach.